|"A triple echo is the sound a shotgun blast makes when fired in the country."|

 A triple echo is also the sound of the triangular collision of three lives.

 I first became aware of the late British director Michael Apted back in the early '70s as the filmmaker responsible for picking up the mantle and expanding upon Paul Almond's groundbreakingly innovative Seven Up! documentary series.
-Nine in total, these social documentaries spanned the years 1964 to 2019 chronicling the lives of its original subjects…14 children, each 7-years-old…and checking in with them every seven years hence, from childhood to their 60s.
+Nine in total, these social documentaries spanned 1964 to 2019, chronicling the lives of its original subjects…14 children, each 7 years old…and checking in with them every seven years, from childhood to their 60s.

 |The Triple Echo marks the film debut of television & theater actor Brian Deacon |

 From compassion and homesickness, the two strike up a tentative friendship.
 Out of loneliness and need—him: to forget the war, her: to remember who she was before the war—an incautious romance develops.
 (The film references but fails to specify the couple’s age difference.
 In real life, Glenda Jackson is Brian Deacon's senior by 13 years.)

 They spend their extended leave together on the farm.
 The undisturbed seclusion provides an artificial Eden so lullingly appealing to the discontented squaddy that when the time comes to return to camp, he decides to make his temporary absence a permanent one by deserting and going AWOL.
 Barton's abrupt decision precipitates an equally hastily-arrived-at solution from Alice: to elude detection and avoid capture, Barton must grow out his hair and nails, dress in women’s clothing, and assume the identity of Jill, a fictional younger sister visiting to help out on the farm.